-The "Regulation on the working group on development and implementation of national forest certification standards for Ukraine" updated in 2020 is available at
+The "Regulation on the working group on development and implementation of national forest certification standards for Ukraine" is available at

-The participants list of the working group as of March 2021 is available from
+The participants list of the working group is available from

 The formation of FSC national forest stewardship standard was preceded by drafting of its 4 versions, project field testing, and two periods of public consultations.
 In particular, the working group and experts prepared:

 - version 1-0 of the draft standard, on which public consultations took place, which lasted from April 18, 2016 to June 18, 2016;

 - version 2-0 of the draft standard based on the results of the first period of public consultations, which was tested in course of field testing at forestry enterprises of Ukraine;

 - version 3-0 of the draft standard, which takes into account the results of its field testing and on which public consultations were held from March 3, 2017 to May 5, 2017;

 - version 4-0 of the draft standard, approved by the working group as final version in May 2018 and submitted to the Performance and Standards Unit of FSC International Center in December 2018.

 FSC national forest stewardship standard for Ukraine was approved by the FSC International Center Policy and Standards Committee on July 15, 2019.
 The standard came into force on March 30, 2020.
 In September 2021, the transition period to the standard has ended.